GenericMappingTools/gmt/doc/rst/source/gmtspatial.rst

     vertices, while the area is obtained via an equal-area projection.
     For line lengths you may prepend **-**\ \|\ **+** to the unit and the calculation will use Flat Earth or Geodesic algorithms, respectively [Default is great circle distances].
+Normally, all input segments will be be reflected on output.
+Use **c** to restrict processing to those whose length (or area for polygons) fall inside the specified range set by *min* and *max*.
+If *max* is not set it defaults to infinity.
     By default, we consider open polygons as lines.
     Append **+p** to close open polygons and thus consider all input as polygons, or append **+l** to consider all input as lines, even